rsmp-nordic/rsmp/documentation/message_distribution.md

 Receives messages as long as it's installed into a distributor.

 ## Collector
-A subclass of Receiver that wait for specific messages.
+Includes the Receiver module to wait for specific messages.
 Once received the client receives the collection.

 ## Proxy
-A proxy includes the Distributor module and distributes each message to listerens after processing it.
+A proxy includes the Distributor module and distributes each message to receivers after processing it.